19th October 2017

 With more and more of our work solutions becoming cloud-based, access to your company’s network is becoming more important than ever.
 Here are our top tips for the physical security of your network:

-Make sure that your data centre has two of all the main supplies: electricity, water, telephone, and internet.
-If you can, add in a third layer for power, with a backup generator that can take over in the event of a power cut.
+Ensure that your data centre has two of the main supplies: electricity, water, telephone, and internet.
+If you can, add in the third layer for power, with a backup generator that can take over in the event of a power cut.
 You don’t want to find yourself without these vital links to the outside world.

 A high perimeter fence, with fence toppings, is just the first line of defence against intruders.
-Our mesh fencing provides a solid barrier to prevent unwanted visitors on-site but can also be used to create mesh cages which can be used to partition sensitive areas internally.
+Our mesh fencing provides a solid barrier to prevent unwanted visitors on-site.
+Still, it can also be used to create mesh cages that can be used to partition sensitive areas internally.
 By making sure only those who need access have keys, you can secure your sensitive data easily.

 Data centre security is a complicated subject that needs some thought and planning.
-We are always happy to answer your questions if you would like advice on how best to secure the area with our fencing products.
+However, we are always happy to answer your questions if you would like advice on how best to secure the area with our fencing products.